I can sum up my response to the price of gasoline soaring once again in just one word: Aargh!

 Change the oil religiously every three months, 3,000 miles or as recommended in the owner’s manual.
 Learn how to do this task yourself to save even more.

 Increasing your gas mileage by only 10 percent is the equivalent of getting one free fill-up every tenth visit to the filling station.
 Not bad!

 The secret is to redirect that savings to some other use before it gets absorbed into your regular spending.

-This post was edited on 5-18-15 to correct information regarding proper tire inflation.
+This post was edited to correct information regarding where to locate proper tire inflation.